LeoInDaHause/speedycode/README.md

 ## Dependencies

 This project is a web app.
 For the backend, we use Java.
-While Java may not be the most common choice for web development, we are learning Java and Object-Oriented Programming, so we decided it is the best fit for this project.
+While Java may not be the most common choice for web development, we are learning OOP, so we decided it is the best fit for this project.
 For the frontend, we use HTML, CSS, and JavaScript.

 The dependencies are: